 Beyond keeping the peace

 Addressing the root causes of conflict and building the foundations for peaceful, inclusive societies is critical to preventing and resolving conflict.
 Australia provides significant support for UN peacebuilding efforts through the UN Peacebuilding Architecture and through UN country programs which support political, security and development activities focused on contributing to sustainable peace and preventing countries’ relapse into conflict.
 The UN Peacebuilding Architecture, which consists of the UN Peacebuilding Commission, the UN Peacebuilding Fund and the UN Peacebuilding Support Office was established in 2005 to support countries trapped in the cycle of conflict and relapse.
 Australia currently has a multi-year financial commitment to the Fund.
-We are the 9th largest donor to the UN Peacebuilding Fund, which provides fast and flexible funding to meet critical conflict prevention needs in fragile and conflict-affected settings.
-In our region, the Peacebuilding Fund is currently supporting peacebuilding projects in Myanmar, Papua New Guinea (Bougainville) and Sri Lanka.
+We are the 8th largest donor to the UN Peacebuilding Fund, and have consistently been a significant donor (5th largest in 2016).
+The Peacebuilding Fund provides fast and flexible funding to meet critical conflict prevention needs in fragile and conflict-affected settings.
+In our region, the Fund is currently supporting peacebuilding projects in Myanmar, Papua New Guinea (Bougainville), Sri Lanka and Solomon Islands.

 Australia is a leading advocate for the international implementation of the Responsibility to Protect (R2P) principle, which addresses the responsibility of states to protect populations from the mass atrocity crimes of genocide, war crimes, crimes against humanity, and ethnic cleansing.
 This principle was agreed by world leaders in 2005.
 To strengthen advocacy and implementation of R2P, Australia is a member of the Group of Friends of R2P in both New York and Geneva, a co-facilitator of the Global Network of R2P Focal Points,and a partner of the Global Action Against Mass Atrocity Crimes initiative.
 The Australian Government provides funding to: the Asia Pacific Centre for R2P; the Global Centre for R2P; and the Joint Office of the UN Special Advisers on the Prevention of Genocide and the Responsibility to Protect to advance R2P research and global outreach.